osvaldoabel/api-boilerplate/README.md

 curl -X DELETE http://localhost:8888/v1/users/fa9f88f4-4fe8-46d8-afb3-85886c50ec4c -H 'Content-Type: application/json'
 ```

 # To DO
 - Authentication
 - More [Advanced Logging system]()
  **NOTE:** It Would be interesting if we store our logs into Elasticsearch.
  Q: How would it be?
- A: We send each log into a RabbitMq queue (or another messaging system) and let a command service just save it to elasticsearch.
+ A: We send each log into a RabbitMq queue (or another messaging system) then another service (a logger microservice) retrieves it and just save it to elasticsearch.
  **pros**:
  .
 You can serve as many microservice you'll need
  .
 You'll have an Asynchronous system (very good most of time. )
+ . etc.
  **Cons**:
  .
 Increases project complexity

+ **NOTE 2**
+This is just a hypothetical scenarios.
+If your project will not grow to this magnitude, you don't need to implement this way.

 Developed by [Osvaldo Abel](https://gitlab.com/osvaldoabel)